How Workday Scaled Skills to 20,000 Employees with TechWolf

 Julius: The collaboration started with talent acquisition.
 What else is happening and what’s next?

-Josh: In addition to our success with skills-based hiring, we’ve integrated the use of skills data across the talent lifecycle, including upskilling, performance check-ins and matching workmates to career opportunities.
+Josh: In addition to our success with skills-based hiring, we’ve integrated the use of skills data across the talent lifecycle, including upskilling, performance check-ins, and matching workmates to career opportunities.
 We’ve seen great results across internal mobility, how our workmates feel about their career growth, and an impact on retention.

 Our next focus is to provide our workmates with even better career recommendations and our leaders with a deeper picture of the skills that exist across their teams.
-This means we need skills data for our workmates that's even more detailed and more up-to-date than it is today.

 Julius: When it comes to skills and AI, another big theme is proficiency.
 How will the partnership address that?